maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

 ## Conclusions

 We have seen how
-- to write "event" handlers.
+- to write "event" handlers;
+- to write a `Timer` helper class;
-- we can use `yield` to skip time.
+- we can use `yield` to skip time;
 - we can use `yield from` to delegate waiting to a sub generator `wait()`, allowing us to prevent "break up".

-Time to switch to lego Mindstorms 4 Robot Inventor and try this out.
+Time to switch to Lego Mindstorms 4 Robot Inventor and try this out.

 (end)